florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

 ********************
 Similar as the production cost model, the operation cost is also built with the cost from aircraft level and powertrain level.
-However, to better estimate the regular maintenance cost, the calculation of maintenance is achieved with a regression model derived with the data from https://www.guardianjet.com/jet-aircraft-online-tools.
+However, to better estimate the regular maintenance cost, the calculation of maintenance is achieved with a regression model derived with the data from `Guardianjet <https://www.guardianjet.com/jet-aircraft-online-tools>`_.

 Aircraft level cost
 ===================